vle-forge/vle-project.org/content/documentation/users/rvle.md

 ## Windows

+The binary package provided only work with [R 3.5](https://www.r-project.org/) or greater.

 * Download [R](http://cran.rstudio.com/bin/windows/base/) and
   install it.
 You have to use the 32 bits application R i386.
 * [install vle](../../../download)